-Nearly 1.7 billion people are Muslims, making them the largest least-reached religious bloc in the world.
-Approximately 3,470 people groups are primarily Muslim; the majority of them have no culturally-relevant gospel witness.
+Over 1.9 billion people are Muslims, making them the largest least-reached religious bloc in the world.
+Over 3,700 people groups are primarily Muslim; the majority of them have no culturally-relevant gospel witness.
 It’s been estimated that fewer than one in five even knows a Christian.

 Christar is driven by a passion to establish churches among the least-reached, those who do not have access to a church in their own language, culture or in proximity to where they live.
 We trust the Lord to work through us as we send teams to cultivate Christ-honoring transformation in Muslim communities throughout the world where He is not yet known or worshiped.

 Christar has had a burden for Muslims for 70 years.
 The Iran Interior Mission was founded

 in 1950 and merged with Christar in 1955.
 Today, our workers are establishing reproducing

 It’s our desire to be faithful in the ministry to which God has called us, while trusting Him for

 the results.
 Christar teams cultivate Christ-honoring transformation in Muslim communities by

 meeting needs within those communities, with the ultimate goal of establishing reproducing

 fellowships of believers.
 From a radio broadcast and website that reaches Arab women in

 over 20 countries to business endeavors that provide both employment for least-reached